Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 Impact of Late Debt Payments on Credit Score

 Your credit score is a numerical representation of your creditworthiness.
 Late or missed payments can severely impact this score.
 Payment history constitutes a significant part of your credit score composition, so consistently late payments can be detrimental.
-A reduced credit score not only makes it challenging to secure loans or credit cards in the future but can also lead to higher interest rates when you do.
+A reduced credit score makes it challenging to secure loans or credit cards in the future and can lead to higher interest rates when you do.
 Remember, a late payment can stay on your credit report for up to seven years.
 It’s crucial to understand the ripple effect of a single missed payment.
 Set up reminders, automate payments, or use budgeting tools to ensure you never miss a due date.

 Creating a Realistic Budget